nwhloo99/PinguBot/README.md

 # Pingu Bot (Music Bot for Discord)

-This bot plays music on Discord voice channels.
+Simple bot to play music on Discord voice channels.